-The tests administered will be those planned for the pupils during the previous Summer Term, while members of the previous year group.
+The tests administered will be those planned for as standard for this point in the year.

 The outcomes and analysis of these assessments should help us better identify areas of 'missed learning' for all pupils, as well as those individuals that have specific areas of need in given subjects.